By ANDREW HANSEN

-He is one of many heroes we read about in the Bible, yet he is never quoted.
-In fact, in one chapter of the Bible he is mentioned, and then suddenly without the reader even realizing it, he is never mentioned again.
+He is one of several heroes we read about in the Bible, yet he is never quoted, and this hero also suddenly vanishes, leaving the reader wondering what happened to him.

-“It’s such a good question.
-Why does it seem like St. Joseph — who raised Jesus! — appears like he’s almost an afterthought in the Bible?” said Father Mark Tracy, parochial vicar at St. Anthony of Padua Parish in Effingham and Annunciation Parish in Shumway.
+“It’s such a good question: Why does it seem like St. Joseph — who raised Jesus! — appears like he’s almost an afterthought in the Bible?” said Father Mark Tracy, pastor of Holy Family Parish in Decatur.
 “I think it speaks to who St. Joseph is — his humbleness, his quiet obedience, and his selflessness — but most importantly, I think it comes down to the fact St. Joseph wants us to live our lives like he lived his life, pointing all our attention and giving all our energy solely to Jesus, Our Lord and Savior.”

-It is this reason why Father Tracy says St. Joseph, who has a unique relationship with Jesus and Mary, is one of the best saints we can turn to for help, especially during the stresses that can come during Christmas time.
+It is this reason why Father Tracy says St. Joseph is one of the best saints we can turn to for help, especially during the stresses that can come during the Christmas season.

 A saint for all

 Saints are powerful intercessors for us.
 Turning to saints by asking them to pray for us is part of our Catholic tradition.
-As for St. Joseph, he is the patron saint of many causes:
+For St. Joseph, he is the patron saint of many causes: